ElineVerbon/ReadySetGo/README.md

 `./server`

 __Windows users:__

 `server.bat`

-_Follow the prompts in the terminal, typing in the board size and a port number_
+_Follow the prompts in the terminal, typing in the board size, the wait time in milliseconds and a port number._

 3. Open a new command line window and start a client by typing  __one of these lines__  in the command line and hitting enter: